huacnlee/autocorrect/README.md

   Hi你好: 0
 ```

-After that, the AutoCorrect will follow your `textRules` to process.
+After that, AutoCorrect will follow your `textRules` to process.

 #### Ignore files

 **Use `.autocorrectignore` to ignore files**

-Sometimes, you may want to ignore some special files that not wants to check.
+Sometimes, you may want to ignore some special files that not want to check.

 By default, the file matched `.gitignore` rule will be ignored.

 You can also use `.autocorrectignore` to ignore other files, format like `.gitignore`.

-#### Disable with inline comment
+#### Disable by inline comment

-If you just want to disable some special lines in file, you can write a comment `autocorrect-disable`,
+If you just want to disable some special lines in a file, you can write a comment `autocorrect-disable`,
-when AutoCorrect matched comment include that, it will disable temporary.
+when AutoCorrect matched the comment include that, it will disable temporarily.

 And then, you can use `autocorrect-enable` to reopen it again.